Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

         - Service items channel POS Store "Name of the new store"
         - Set for POS store "Name of new store"
         - Offer option set for POS store "Name of the new store"
-    - *PIM* module
+- PIM module
     Your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*
     - *Omni-Channel* module
     The following attribute sets have been created:
         - A connection *Venduo POS store "Name of new store"*
         - A variant set *Set for POS for "Name of the new store"*
-        - A variant set *Offer option set for POS store "Name of the new store"* <!--- bei meinem letzten Store "Actindo2" hat er den jetzt nicht erstellt??-->
+        - A variant set *Offer option set for POS store "Name of the new store"*